Mizzion/SDV-Polygamy/README.md

-# SDV-Lockpicks
+# SDV-Polygamy
-A Stardew Valley mod for criminals.
-Now you can see them outside of visiting hours.
+A Stardew Valley mod for people with extra love to give.